 Membership of the Society is open to mathematicians, and those with mathematical interests.

-To join the Society, please see our Membership Classes.
+To join the Society, please fill out the Membership Application

 Benefits of Membership

 - become a member of a group of nearly a thousand of Australia’s leading mathematicians

 - obtain accreditation as a professional mathematician through the Society’s accreditation program

 - receive complimentary issues of the gazette (5 times a year) containing articles of interest to all mathematicians